Augusto Pinochet: 1988 referendum, attempt to stay in power and transition to democracy

 According to the transitional provisions of the 1980 Constitution, a referendum was scheduled for 5 October 1988, to vote on a new eight-year presidential term for Pinochet.
 Confronted with increasing opposition, notably at the international level, Pinochet legalized political parties in 1987 and called for a vote to determine whether or not he would remain in power until 1997.
 If the "YES" won, Pinochet would have to implement the dispositions of the 1980 Constitution, mainly the call for general elections, while he would himself remain in power as president.
 If the "NO" won, Pinochet would remain President for another year, and a joint Presidential and legislative election would be held.

 Another reason for Pinochet's decision to call for elections was the April 1987 visit of Pope John Paul II to Chile.
 According to the US Catholic author George Weigel, he held a meeting with Pinochet during which they discussed a return to democracy.
 John Paul II allegedly pushed Pinochet to accept a democratic opening of his government, and even called for his resignation.

 Political advertising was legalized on 5 September 1987, as a necessary element for the campaign for the "NO" to the referendum, which countered the official campaign, which presaged a return to a Popular Unity government in case of a defeat of Pinochet.
 The Opposition, gathered into the Concertación de Partidos por el NO ("Coalition of Parties for NO"), organized a colorful and cheerful campaign under the slogan La alegría ya viene ("Joy is coming").
 It was formed by the Christian Democracy, the Socialist Party and the Radical Party, gathered in the Alianza Democrática (Democratic Alliance).
 In 1988, several more parties, including the Humanist Party, the Ecologist Party, the Social Democrats, and several Socialist Party splinter groups added their support.

 On 5 October 1988, the "NO" option won with 55.99% of the votes, against 44.01% of "YES" votes.
 In the wake of his electoral defeat, Pinochet attempted to implement a plan for an auto-coup.
 He attempted to implement efforts to orchestrate chaos and violence in the streets to justify his power grab, however, the Carabinero police refused an order to lift the cordon against street demonstrations in the capital, according to a CIA informant.
 In his final move, Pinochet convened a meeting of his junta at La Moneda, in which he requested that they give him extraordinary powers to have the military seize the capital.
 Air Force General Fernando Matthei refused, saying that he would not agree to such a thing under any circumstances, and the rest of the junta followed this stance, on grounds that Pinochet already had his turn and lost.
-Matthei would later become the first member of the junta to publicly admit that Pinochet had lost the plebiscite.
+Matthei would become the first member of the junta to publicly admit that Pinochet had lost the plebiscite.
 Without any support from the junta, Pinochet was forced to accept the result.
-The ensuing Constitutional process led to presidential and legislative elections the following year.
+The ensuing constitutional process led to presidential and legislative elections the following year.